OliverSaba2/conversational_ai/EXPLANATION.md

 ## Short explanation

 This is a chat assistant for a clinic.
-A patient can book, reschedule, or cancel an appointment, ask about doctors, availability, or opening hours - typing however they'd actually type, typos and all - and the assistant collects whatever's missing over as many messages as it takes, then double-checks with the patient before it actually does anything.
+A patient can book, reschedule, or cancel an appointment, ask about doctors, availability, or opening hours (typing however they'd actually type, typos and all) and the assistant collects whatever's missing over as many messages as it takes, then double-checks with the patient before it actually does anything.